 The Crown is far from the first historical drama to take creative license with the events it portrays — after all, this is not a documentary — and previous seasons have not been met with the same outcry as the recently released 1980s-set fourth outing.
 Portraying the intimate lives of the British monarchy, creator Peter Morgan has explored tabloid scandals, fiery relationship dynamics, and the sacrifices made in the name of duty.
 Suggestions that the House of Windsor was unhappy with this depiction are long-standing but never has it been so loud as with this latest installment.
-Even current British Culture Secretary Oliver Dowden has insisted that a ‘health warning’ should appear before the episodes so viewers don’t mistake fact for fiction.
+Even the current UK Minister for Culture, Oliver Dowden, insisted that a "health warning" should appear before episodes of The Crown so viewers don’t mistake fact for fiction.
 Netflix doesn’t agree and politely declined this editing note.
-After four years, why is there suddenly a bad-faith attack on the audience’s ability to discern truth from embellishment?
+After four years, why is there suddenly an attack on the audience’s ability to discern reality from invention?

-“'It's a beautifully produced work of fiction, so as with other TV productions, Netflix should be very clear at the beginning it is just that,” Dowden told the Mail on Sunday highlighting a solution to a seemingly recent problem as to how the streamer presents its content.
-Citing younger viewers who didn’t live through the turbulent 1980s as his priority, the Culture Minister appears to forget that search engines exist to verify (or disprove) the accuracy of scenes unfolding in various palaces and stately homes.
-As one of the most documented families of the 20th century, resources are endless — including at least six other royal family documentaries or dramatizations on Netflix alone.
-The elephant in Dowden’s statement is the arrival of Princess Diana (Emma Corrin), which has dredged up one of the most contentious periods for the Windsor clan, while also drawing comparisons to Prince Harry and Meghan Markle’s decision to step away at the start of 2020.
+“'It's a beautifully produced work of fiction, so as with other TV productions, Netflix should be very clear at the beginning it is just that,” Dowden told the Mail on Sunday.
+Citing younger viewers who didn’t live through the turbulent 1980s as his focus, the Culture Minister appears to forget that search engines exist to verify (or disprove) the accuracy of such scenes.
+Or doesn't think audiences will actually do the work (as proved by most social media reactions!)

 The Princess Diana Factor